TheDeathlyCow/minecraft-mod-pages/novoatlas/curseforge.md

 # Looking for 1.19 or 1.20?

-Check out the [original Atlas mod](https://www.modrinth.com/mod/atlas/) by itsmiir (Fabric only).
-This mod will not be backported to 1.19 or 1.20.
+I do not have time or capacity to develop new features or fix issues for old versions myself; any backports of the mod will only be supported by community contribution.
+If you want a feature or fix backported, please submit a PR on GitHub (or create a fork).
+You can also get 1.19 and 1.20.1 versions of the [original Atlas mod](https://www.modrinth.com/mod/atlas/) by itsmiir (Fabric only).